James & Rachel’s classic country wedding

 But I’m sure you’ve heard this before: time is at a premium on a wedding day.
 There’s so much amazingness to cram in.

 Here’s how James and Rachel made time work in their favour …

-Six tricks to find, protect and preserve time for your friendly wedding photographer ;)
+Six ways to find, protect and preserve time for your wedding photos

 - James and Rachel kept their list of group photos to VIPs only – immediate family, grandparents, bridesmaids and groomsmen.
 Whilst important, they take a disproportionate amount of time compared to the number of photos you get.
 So James and Rachel prioritised the ones that will become family heirlooms.

 - The ushers and a toastmaster were briefed to help with gathering guests for the group photos.
 Which left me free to capture candids between each group and able to get straight back to documentary photography as soon as possible.

 - The group photos and portraits were spread through the day rather than being done in one big chunk.
 Some before the ceremony, some at church, some at the drinks reception, some in the evening.
 That approach means time is devoted to documentary photos at each point of the day, rather than a large section of the day going uncaptured.